dataworkz-dev/dataworkz-rag-eval/README.md

 4. `data/` directory: Contains the dataset used in this project.
 The data should be placed here and accessed by providing the relative path to it from benchmarking.py.
 5. `README.md`: This file you are reading right now.
 It provides an overview of the repository and its content.

+## How to get API keys and experimentation details
+1. Use the following link to understand how to get the API keys - [Generate Dataworks API Key](https://docs.dataworkz.com/product-docs/api/generate-api-key-in-dataworkz)
+2. Once the API key is available, use the API key to get the QNA systems configured - [Get QNA systems](https://docs.dataworkz.com/product-docs/api#qna-v1-systems)
+3. Select the QNA system IDs for which you need to do the RAG Evaluation, and get the LLM Provider ID that you wish to use.
+[GET LLM Provider ID](https://docs.dataworkz.com/product-docs/api#qna-v1-systems-systemid-llm-providers)

+Use the above details to modify the benchmarking to script, to either compare two or more pipelines, or even evaluate a single QNA RAG pipeline.

 ## How to Run

 1. Install Python dependencies using pip: